Cykeek/NexPort/README.md

-# SSH Connect
+# NexPort

 A modern, cross-platform desktop SSH client built with Next.js and Tauri.
-SSH Connect provides a native-feeling terminal experience with integrated file transfer capabilities, encrypted credential storage, and a polished UI.
+NexPort provides a native-feeling terminal experience with integrated file transfer capabilities, encrypted credential storage, and a polished UI.

 ## Features